osumpi/bsi-dart/README.md

-# BakeCode Services Interconnect Layer (Dart API)
+# BakeCode Services Interconnect (Dart API)

 A rich decentralized Service Oriented Architecture (SOA) implementation.

-To interact with a BakeCode Ecosystem, BSI shall be used because it makes sure that the messages sent are structured in the desired way for easy processing by the receiving entities and also implements many other functionalities of and for SOA.
+To interact with the BakeCode Ecosystem, BSI shall be used because it makes sure that the messages sent are structured in the desired way for easy processing by the receiving entities and also implements many other functionalities of and for SOA.